5 Ways to Prevent Summer Reading Loss

 It might seem obvious that kids won’t read books if they’re not interested.
 But have you thought about using your child’s interests as a catalyst for finding fascinating books your child will love?

 Fiction is great, but if your child is a reluctant reader, gravitate towards what your child likes to learn about.
 Is it dogs, boats, dinosaurs, or space?
 Whatever your child wants to learn about can be learned through reading a book or magazine!
 Check out the kids nonfiction section at your local library, or simply open your web browser and head to National Geographic Kids to find engaging articles your child will love!
+On our website, you will find many kids' worksheets that are sure to be of interest to your child.

 Audiobooks ease reluctant readers into reading

 You might be wondering how audiobooks can help readers when listeners aren’t actually reading.
 While you shouldn’t be relying on audiobooks for all your child’s summer reading, they can actually be an invaluable tool in sparking a reluctant reader’s interests.
 Some kids need to be eased into reading and might not feel confident enough to read on his or her own.
 If this is the case for your child, an audiobook can go a long way in building interest in books, while still increasing comprehension skills as your child listens.
+Keep in mind, however, that besides books, there are many other ways to teach your child, such as learning videos.

 Don’t forget about tried and true classics